 - Food is a big part of any celebration, especially a wedding.
 Right now, the farm-to-table movement is going strong.
 This makes it even easier to find healthy food grown and cultivated right in your community.
 Locally grown food might cost a bit more, but you’ll end up with fresher and probably healthier food.
 If the cost seems too great, stick with foods that are in-season for your area.

-- The bride and groom love to send guests home with a gift or favor.
+- The couple love to send guests home with a gift or favor.
 Think eco-friendly for your sustainable wedding.
 Consider giving each guest wildflower seeds.
 Or, maybe you’d rather buy yummy chocolates in bulk and send them home with a jar of goodies in a reusable jar.

 - Or give the flower arrangements to the guests as a favor.
 They can enjoy them for a week while they fondly remember your big day.